 Historically, balance sheet strength and creditworthiness were among the primary considerations for clients prior to selecting bank counterparties.
 Nowadays, clients are putting enormous emphasis on understanding the preventative measures that banks have in place to mitigate cyber-attacks.
 “Cyber-security is a problem that impacts banks 24 hours a day and it is one of the most serious risks facing financial markets presently,” said Nolan.
 At HSBC significant resources are deployed in preventative measures.
-This is reinforced by a recent market study by the Depository Trust & Clearing Corporation which found 37 per cent of respondents designated cyber-crime as being the biggest threat to financial stability.8 The volume and intensity of cyber-attacks have increased over the last few years, and it is something banks need to be fully prepared for.
+The volume and intensity of cyber-attacks have increased over the last few years, and it is something banks need to be fully prepared for.

 A joined up counterparty